AdamStevens00/E02a-Control-Structures/README.md

 Edit README.md to answer the following questions:

 - Open main01.py.
 Before running it, what do you expect this program to do?
+I expect this one to have a greeting and ask for favorite color.
   - Now right click on the main1.py window and select “Run Python File in Terminal”.
 Click in the bottom panel, and answer the question.
-Describe what happened.
+Describe what happened. nothing happened it seemed to not want to use the input.
-  - What do you think the program did with what you typed in answer to the question?
+  - What do you think the program did with what you typed in answer to the question? it didnt do anything with my answer
 - Open main02.py.
-Before running it, describe how this is different than main01.py.
+Before running it, describe how this is different than main01.py. it says what color it is.
-  - What do you think the color = input() will do?
+  - What do you think the color = input() will do? it will hopefullly turn my input into a value.
   - Run the program in the terminal and answer the question.
-Did the program do what you expected?
+Did the program do what you expected? it put my asnwer with no way of saying of it was right or wrong.
 - Open main03.py.
-Before running it, describe how this is different than main02.py.
+Before running it, describe how this is different than main02.py. it seems to actually check for the right answer not just saying mine back.
-  - What is happening on lines 9–12?
+  - What is happening on lines 9–12? that is where it checks for answer.
-  - Why are lines 10 and 12 indented?
+  - Why are lines 10 and 12 indented? they are intended to show the print command is a response to those other if and ese statements.
   - Run the program and answer the question.
-What happens if you don’t capitalize Red?
+What happens if you don’t capitalize Red? the system tells you its incorrect if you dont cap it.
-  - What does this tell you about "color"?
+  - What does this tell you about "color"? color is caps sensitive.
 - Open main04.py.
-Before running it, describe how this is different than main03.py.
+Before running it, describe how this is different than main03.py. it includes both upper and lower case 4 colors
-  - What problem is this trying to solve?
+  - What problem is this trying to solve? its making sure that yhe answer doesnt need to be case sensitive.
   - Run the program and answer the question.
-What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)?
+What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)? it works with normal spelling but with weird spelling it is wrong.
 - Open main05.py.
-What do you expect line 9 to do?
+What do you expect line 9 to do? it looks at whatever case you used and changes it to lower case.
-  - What problem is it trying to solve?
+  - What problem is it trying to solve? it is trying to keep continuity the same and have it tbe the same no matter how you capitalize it.
   - Run the program and answer the question.
-What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)?
+What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)? it accepts it but you cant put a space before the answer.
  - Open main06.py.
-How is line 9 different than in main05.py?
+How is line 9 different than in main05.py? it adds the dot strip command
-   - What would you guess .strip() is doing?
+   - What would you guess .strip() is doing? it is checking for the correct answer not what you actually put.
    - Run the program and answer the question.
-Is there another way of writing “red” that will break this logic?
+Is there another way of writing “red” that will break this logic? this seems to fix it and im not sure how to break it now.
  - Open main07.py.
-Before running this program, how do you expect this to be different than main06.py?
+Before running this program, how do you expect this to be different than main06.py? it adds extra command for pink.
-   - What is happening on line 12?
+   - What is happening on line 12? thats the extra code that gets the answer based on the color of pink.
    - Run the program and answer the question.
  - Open main08.py.
-What is the purpose of line 9?
+What is the purpose of line 9? its to show what is supposed to happen when input is not red.
-   - Why are lines 10–17 indented?
+   - Why are lines 10–17 indented? the are like that to make sure they follow the change from line 9.
    - Run the program.
-What would happen if line 10 were moved before line 9 (and no longer indented)?
+What would happen if line 10 were moved before line 9 (and no longer indented)? it wouldnt do the part where where it repeats the question because the lines beneath it would be broken.
    - Make that change and run the program again.
 (To end any Python program, you can type ctrl-c)
  - Open main09.py.
-What is happening on line 13?
+What is happening on line 13? keeping track of the times that you have guessed.
-   - What is the purpose of “count”?
+   - What is the purpose of “count”? to see how many tines youve inputted something.
-   - What is happening on line 22?
+   - What is happening on line 22? there isnt a line 22?
    - Run the program.
  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).
  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?